-(ii) Since we endowed the lattice $\go \oplus \go$ with the natural {\it unramified} $\Gamma_1(\gn p^n)$-level structure $\alpha_{\gn p^n}$ (see \cite[Def.~2.2]{dim04}), the level structure at $p$ of the Mumford' semi-abelian scheme associated to an ordinary cusp at $p$ (of level $\Gamma_1(\gn p^n)$) is necessary multiplicative by \cite[p.44]{dim04}, i.e., it factors along the multiplicative part of the $p^n$-torsion of the Mumford' semi-abelian scheme. \end{proof}
+(ii) Since the lattice $\go \oplus \go$ is endowed with the natural unramified $\Gamma_1(\gn p^n)$-level structure $\alpha_{\gn p^n}$ (see \cite[Def.~2.2]{dim04}), the level structure at $p$ of Mumford's semi-abelian scheme associated to a $p$-ordinary cusp of level $\Gamma_1(\gn p^n)$ is necessary of multiplicative type (see \cite[p.44]{dim04}). \end{proof}